• Skip to primary navigation

 kothambari palle gojju

-Kothambari Palla gojju (coriander leaves or cilantro chutney) is a Konkani style chutney, made with fresh coriander leaves and a little coconut with a perfect combination of sweetness from the jaggery, spiciness (from the green and dry red chilies), sourness (from the tamarind) and salt.
+Kothambari Palla gojju (coriander leaves or cilantro chutney) is a Konkani (south Indian) style chutney, made with fresh coriander leaves and a little coconut with a perfect combination of sweetness from the jaggery, spiciness (from the green and dry red chilies), sourness (from the tamarind) and salt.

-Coriander leaves are a powerhouse of nutrients.
-They are helpful in lowering cholesterol levels, great for the digestive system, very good for kidney problems and diabetic patients, anti-inflammatory and full of many natural vitamins and minerals!!
+This herb is not just good for you, but helpful in lowering cholesterol levels, great for the digestive system, very good for kidney problems and diabetic patients, anti-inflammatory and full of many natural vitamins and minerals!!

 half gojju61